bihealth/reev/docs/doc_manual.rst

 Clinical Significance
 =====================

-This card shows the semi-automated pathogenicity prediction based on InterVar.
+This card shows the semi-automated pathogenicity prediction based on InterVar\ :footcite:p:`Li:2017`.
 Using the buttons on the left you can...
-- Hide/show the terse mode of ACMG criteria display.
+- Hide/show the terse mode of ACMG criteria\ :footcite:p:`Richards:2015` display.
 On show this will provide you an overview of just the different criteria and their evidence level, on hide you will see the full display also providing a description on every ACMG criterion and how it should be used.
 - hide/show failed criteria (not set to "active" by the little switch displayed left to every criterion)